 - What skills have you developed?

-- How has it changed your understanding of the profession/industry?
+- How has your understanding of the profession/industry changed or developed?

-- How does this affect your plans for the future?
+- How does your experience affect your plans for the future?